Paul-J-Company/Systems-Design/Systems-Design.md

 &ensp;&ensp;In general, a microservice is an architectural pattern that arranges an application<br>
 &ensp;&ensp;as a collection of loosely-coupled, fine-grained services, communicating through lightweight protocols.<br>
 &ensp;&ensp;The key attribute is microservices need to be independent of one another (loosely-coupled).<br>
+&ensp;&ensp;Loosely Coupled means you can change things without affecting anything outside itself.<br>
+&ensp;&ensp;Loose Coupling can be thought of as a principle to increase availability through fault tolerance.<br>
 &ensp;&ensp;Microservices run on multiple computers and communicate with each other via networked connections.<br>
 &ensp;&ensp;Transactions add complexity to running microservice architectures, compared to a monolith.<br>
 &ensp;&ensp;In workloads that cannot run concurrently across the network, monoliths may deliver better performance.<br>